 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The consolidated financial statements are prepared using the accrual basis of accounting.

 Cash and Cash Equivalents

 Cash and cash equivalents include highly liquid investments with initial maturities of three months or less.
+Cash and cash equivalents held for investing purposes are considered investments.

 Cash Held by Others